Director: Olivier Assayas

 WINNER – BEST SCREENPLAY – 2012 VENICE INTERNATIONAL FILM FESTIVAL

-Following the internationally acclaimed Summer Hours and Carlos, celebrated master Olivier Assayas delivers arguably his most accomplished work with AFTER MAY, a loosely autobiographical and incisive drama about a young French artist caught up in a whirlwind of politics, art and sex in the wake of the electrifying events of May 1968.
+Following the internationally acclaimed Summer Hours and Carlos, celebrated master Olivier Assayas delivers arguably his most accomplished work with AFTER MAY, a loosely autobiographical and incisive drama about a young French student caught up in a whirlwind of politics, art and sex in the wake of the electrifying events of May 1968.

 It’s 1971, and the youth of suburban Paris are still waging the struggle against both a reactionary government and a complacent society, a revolution they believe is just beginning, and their impassioned debates bleed into the streets.